InformaticsMatters/ansible-galaxy-cloud/README.md

 -   `worker_count`.
 The number of worker instances that will be put in the cluster.

->   Feel free to review all the variables so that you can decide whether
+>   You are encouraged to review all the variables so that you can decide
-    you'd like to provide your own values for them.
+    whether you need to provide your own values for any of them.

-The easiest way to over-ride the built-in values is to provide your own YAML-based [parameters] file called `parameters`.
+The easiest way to over-ride the built-in values is to provide your own YAML-based [parameters] file (called `parameters`).
 The project `parameters` file is excluded from the repository using `.gitignore`.
-To define your own shared volume size you could provide the following in a `properties` file: -
+To define your own shared volume size you could provide the following in a `parameters` file: -

     volume_size_g: 3000

+...and add the file to your Ansible command-line using `--extra-vars "@parameters"`

 ### Installing public SSH keys
-Any `.pub` files in the project root will be considered public SSH key-files and they will be added to the `centos` account of the head node, allowing those users access to it.
+Any `.pub` files fopund in the project's root directory will be considered public SSH key-files and they will be added to the `centos` account of the head node, allowing those users access to it.

 ## Running the playbook
 With environment variables set and a `parameters` file written,